vbrabandt2005/42_Wolfsburg-VB/Circle-02_August2024/Push_Swap-October2024/Documentation/push_swap.md

 #### push_swap.c

+##### handle_input

+Process command-line arguments and initialize stack A

+This function handles the input processing for the stack sorting program.
+It differentiates between single-string and multi-argument inputs, initializes stack A accordingly, and manages memory allocation.

+The function works as follows:

+1. Check if the input is a single string:
+   **a.** Split the input string into an array of strings.
+   **b.** If splitting fails, exit the program.
+   **c.** Initialize stack A with the split strings.
+2. If multiple arguments are provided:
+   **a.** Initialize stack A with `argv + 1` (skipping the program name).
+3. If `split_argv` was created (for single string input):
+   **a.** Free each individual string in `split_argv`.
+   **b.** Free the `split_argv` array itself.

+**@a:** Pointer to the pointer of the top node of stack A **@argc:** Number of command-line arguments
+**@argv:** Array of command-line argument strings

+>Note: This function modifies stack A and may allocate memory for split arguments, which it then frees before returning.

 ##### main

 Entry point of the program for stack sorting

 This function initializes and sorts a stack of integers.
-It handles different input formats, (single string or multiple arguments) and applies appropriate sorting algorithms based on the number of elements.
+It handles different input formats and applies appropriate sorting algorithms based on the number of elements.

 The function works as follows:

+1. Initialize two stacks: 'a' and 'b' to NULL.
-1. Check for valid input (at least one argument).
+2. Check for valid input (at least one non-empty argument).
-2. If a single argument is provided, split it into an array of strings.
-3. Initialize stack A with the provided numbers.
+3. Process the input and initialize stack 'a' using handle_input function.
-4. If stack A is not already sorted:
+4. If stack 'a' is not already sorted:
-   a.
-For 2 elements: perform a single swap if needed.
+   **a.** For 2 elements: perform a single swap (sa) if needed.
-   b.
-For 3 elements: use a specialized sort_three function.
+   **b.** For 3 elements: use a specialized sort_three function.
-   c.
-For more elements: use a general sort_stacks function.
+   **c.** For more elements: use a general sort_stacks function.
-5. Free the memory allocated for stack A.
+5. Free the memory allocated for both stack 'a' and 'b'.

 **@argc:** Number of command-line arguments
-**@argv:** Array of command-line argument strings **@return:** 0 on successful execution, 1 if no arguments are provided
+**@argv:** Array of command-line argument strings **@return:** 0 on successful execution, 1 if no valid arguments are provided

+>Note: The function uses two stacks ('a' and 'b') for sorting operations.

 #### split.c